Do Motorcycle Helmets Expire If Not Used? 7 Interesting Points That Answer This Question

 But these are all subjective opinions and not based on any hardcore scientific data.
 It’s like deciding when you should change your underclothes.
 It’s really something that each individual must decide on their own.

-Do Motorcycle Helmets Expire If Not Used?
-6 Factors Affecting the Lifespan of a Motorcycle Helmet
+6 Key Factors That Impact the Lifespan of Your Motorcycle Helmet

 Do Motorcycle Helmets Expire If Not Used

-Based on my experience of more than 50 years as a rider, in addition to leading and consulting for several reputable helmet manufacturers, these are the six main factors I have observed contributing to the lifespan of a motorcycle helmet:
+Based on my over 50 years of riding experience and my roles in leading and consulting for several reputable helmet manufacturers, I have observed six main factors that contribute to the lifespan of a motorcycle helmet:

 1. Impact of Usage Frequency